 First, learn a foreign language.
-I am probably the last generation of professionals in the international relations field that can survive without speaking a foreign language.
+I am probably the last generation of professionals in the international relations field who can survive without speaking a foreign language.
 (I've tried French and Russian, but they just didn't stick.)
 A foreign language opens many doors and equips you with a tangible skill throughout your career.
 It will differentiate you from the pack.

 Second, get published.
 Foreign policy work is about writing and conveying ideas.
 When in a hiring position, I had hundreds of resumes on my desk.
 Young professionals with a publication section on their resume always rose to the top.
 Being published validates you as a writer.
 Employers need someone who can make an argument, describe a situation, and highlight solutions.
 It immediately demonstrates that others have found your writing persuasive.
 (BTW potential employers won't read your 30-page dissertation.)
 Be careful not to write anything too provocative because it will follow you for the rest of your career.
 So unless devoting your life to one burning issue, I would write on technical topics that are timely but not too interesting.
 You'll get in print (or more likely on the web) and show potential employers you can use the written word to advance ideas.